ChaosDynamix/Arcadia/docs/Live-environment/firmware-interface.md

 efivar -l
 ```

-Knowing the boot mode allow us to create the proper partition setup and that will be very important for the next section.
+Knowing the boot mode allow us to define the proper partition layout and configuration.
+This information is very important for the next section.

 ### References
 {: .no_toc .text-delta .pt-5}